Page last updated 10/07/2018

 Adanti Student Center, 7:00 a.m. – 3:30 p.m.

-Note: team check-in will be at individual competition locations.
+Note: Team check-in will be at your long term problem performance locations.

-The 2017 Competition Schedule, including starting times for long-term and spontaneous performances can be found here.
+The 2018 Competition Schedule, including starting times for long-term and spontaneous performances, can be found here.
 Please plan on being on campus at least one half hour before your earliest time.

 Long-Term Problem Locations

-Note: Team check-in will be at each competition location.
+Note: Team check-in will be at your long term problem performance location.
 Only coaches may check-in their teams.